Estates in Alabama

 What should I do with my Will once it is written?

-Once you have written your Will, you should keep it in a safe place, such as a safety deposit box at a bank which can be opened by someone else upon your death.
+Once you have written your Will, you should keep it in a safe place, such as a safety deposit box at a bank that can be opened by someone else upon your death.
 You should also let your family know where the Will is so that they can find it when you die.

 Probate of Wills